roverdotcom/js-lingui/docs/ref/conf.rst

 Default: ``{}``

 Specify extra babel options used to parse source files when messages are being extracted.
-Not required in most cases.

 .. code-block:: json